-Yes, I am a 30 year old woman who stills calls her mom by mommy.
+Yes, I am a 30-year-old woman who stills calls her mom by mommy.
 I realize to outsiders it is probably very childish of me.
 I’m not sure why I do it, but I always have and see no reason to outgrow the term now.
 My talking about her probably seems a little strange to most of you.
 Up until today I have only discussed her in passing here on The Sanford Family Misfit.
 I’m not sure why that is – probably because she’s still alive.
 I suppose there are a great deal of reasons I haven’t yet discussed her here.
-I’m not sure what makes today any different than any other day, or why I feel the need to talk about her now… I guess I just do and really that’s all the excuse I need.
+I’m not sure what makes today any different from any other day, or why I feel the need to talk about her now… I guess I just do and really that’s all the excuse I need.

 I think the biggest reason I feel compelled to write about my mommy today, is because I think she might be worried I have forgotten what a huge hand she played in raising me (which is extremely untrue).
 I shudder to even think what my life may have turned out to be like without her in it.
 Yes, my Sanford family played an enormous role in my life: they gave me roots, a colorful heritage, unwavering support, and my beloved last name… but my mommy – what didn’t she give me?
 The truth is undeniably clear that she gave me everything and taught me lessons that no other woman alive could have.